 First, the data communication between mobile devices is relatively less intensive than PC to PC communications.
-It is decided by the computing power of mobile devices.
+It depends on the computing power of mobile devices.

-Second, the network state is constantly changed from time to time.
-It is decided by the nature of short-range wireless communication.
+Second, the network state is constantly changing from time to time.
+It is determined by the nature of short-range wireless communication.

-Taking the above two into considerable, a REST approach gains more momentum for distributed personal cloud solution. due to it’s lightweight and close relationship with web inspired protocols.
+Taking the above two into consideration, a REST approach gains more momentum for distributed personal cloud solution, since it’s lightweight and it has close relationship with web inspired protocols.

-After the exam the context of IoT, we found the that more and more smart devices are available for a single person.
-Those smart devices may be placed in a particular place or taken by their owner as a portable device.
-In order to let those devices working together to serve us.
-Therefore, I turn to explore existing communication styles between devices.
+After the examing the context of IoT, we found that more and more smart devices are available for a single person.
+Those smart devices may be placed in a particular place or taken by their owners as portable devices.
+In order to let those devices work together to serve us, I turn to explore existing communication styles between devices. (???)